How To Rock Your Branding Awareness (Visual Storytelling)

 Want to tell a complex story

-Need to capture someone’s attention ---> hiring manager = We transform a resume into a visual story
+Need to capture someone’s attention ---> hiring manager = (BTW), one of the services we offer is to transform a standard resume into a visual story

 Effective visual communication is so important because it can express complex information with multiple layers of meaning.
 A pie chart isn’t just a pie chart.